veradefi/defi/README.md

 ### Core Functionality ###

-Desired functionality

-Create these smart contracts:

--ERC20    VT Token
+-Implementation of ERC20:     VT Token

--ERC721   AssetToken
+-Implementation of ERC721:    AssetToken

--AssetManager Contract
+-Implementation of AssetManager Contract

+### Transaction flow overview ###
 Owner of 721 Token deposit asset worth X VT to the manage using AssetManager->Deposit Function

 AssetManager send X VT Token to Owner as loan, loan balance increase daily by interest.